NREL/EnergyPlus/design/FY2016/OperationalFaultsModeling_PhaseIII.md

        \default 0.0
        \units deltaC

-FaultModel:Fouling:Tower,
+FaultModel:Fouling:CoolingTower,
-   \memo This object describes the fault of fouling towers
+   \memo This object describes the fault of fouling cooling towers
    \min-fields 3
    A1, \field Name
        \note Enter the name of the fault